Friday, May 30, 2014

 Jeff Current at Marina Paraiso

-The jewel-toned lights hanging randomly from overhead tree branches creates a whimsical atmosphere.
-The lights are far more romantic than the unfortunately standard florescent tube fixtures found in a number of local restaurants.
-Recently Barlito's has added tall bistro-style tables and chairs tucked under tiny waterfront palapas, making the sunset viewing even better.
+The jewel-toned lights hanging randomly from overhead tree branches create a whimsical atmosphere.
+The lights are far more romantic than the unfortunately standard fluorescent tube fixtures found in a number of local restaurants.
+Recently, Barlito's has added tall bistro-style tables and chairs tucked under tiny waterfront palapas, making the sunset viewing even better.

 It's a good thing I know him quite well.